 La Vida Adventure Camp is part of Gordon College's La Vida Center for Outdoor Education.
 Gordon is a liberal arts Christian college that operates from a multidenominational worldview.
 The Adventure Camp is staffed by Gordon students whose goals are to facilitate experiences and discussions that foster character development, positive self-identity, and a commitment to care for and serve others from a Christian perspective.
 Discussions, reflection times, character lessons, and debriefs may include discussions regarding God's love and the value of caring for and serving others.
 The Adventure Camp staff respect kids and families of all faiths and believe conversations can develop understanding between people of different faiths.

 Campers can request to be grouped with a friend on the application and registration forms.
 We do our best to honor all requests, but logistically, we can't guarantee every request will be met.
+If only one of two campers attending together is 14 or 15, we recommend that the younger camper register for the 14–15 year old group as well.
 We do encourage kids to reach out and meet new people in their small groups even if they are attending camp with friends.

 We aim to place kids with their peers and in groups that are of similar age.
 The 10–13 year-old groups are separate from the 14–15 year-old groups.